epfl-dlab/entity-matchers/README.md

   4. Install the OpenEA package: cd in `OpenEA_Mod/` and type the command `pip install -e .`.

   5. Create an environment to run experiments with BERT-INT (you can't use the same environment as before due to version conflicts).
 The command we use to create such environment is `conda create --name bert-int python=3.6.9 pytorch==1.1.0 torchvision==0.3.0 cudatoolkit=10.0 transformers=2.1.1 numpy --channel conda-forge --channel pytorch`.
 Note that you must match the Python, Pytorch and Transformers versions (as the ones used by the authors), otherwise BERT-INT will not work.
 Watch out for the cudatoolkit version and install the correct one according to your CUDA version.
 Note that BERT-INT can't work without a GPU so you must have CUDA installed in your system.
+  6. Create an environment to run experiments with DeepMatcher.
+It is important that you install the package not from PyPI, but from the source code contained in the directory `/deepmatcher`.
+Hence, after having created the environment, cd to the directory `/deepmatcher` and type `python setup.py install`.

-  6. Download the datasets: you can find them following the link [https://drive.google.com/drive/folders/1x-8OonL8SMDpNyfGyBmwzsgQL_zVMojx?usp=sharing](https://drive.google.com/drive/folders/1x-8OonL8SMDpNyfGyBmwzsgQL_zVMojx?usp=sharing).
+  7. Download the datasets: you can find them following the link [https://drive.google.com/drive/folders/1x-8OonL8SMDpNyfGyBmwzsgQL_zVMojx?usp=sharing](https://drive.google.com/drive/folders/1x-8OonL8SMDpNyfGyBmwzsgQL_zVMojx?usp=sharing).
   Extract the zip in any directory (you will need to provide the path to the datasets later).

-  7. Download the word embeddings at the link https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip.
+  8. Download the word embeddings at the link https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip.
   Unzip them and put them in any directory (you will need to provide the path to the .vec file as well).

 ## Reproduction of results